-Offered jointly by UB's School of Law and the Merrick School of Business, the master’s program provides the broad training for today’s tax practitioners, lawyers and accountants.
+Offered jointly by UB's School of Law and Merrick School of Business, the program provides the broad training needed by today’s tax practitioners.

 You may receive up to 15 hours of credit toward the LL.M. in Taxation for tax courses taken as part of your J.D. program.
 For no extra cost, you can also earn a Certificate in Estate Planning in conjunction with the LL.M. in Taxation.

 Click here to apply to the LL.M. in Taxation program.
-(We have waived the application fee for you.)
+(We have waived the application fee.)

 "I found the Graduate Tax Program to be rich in high-level content, comprehensive in scope and practical in its discussions of tax theory and compliance.
 I gained technical knowledge from tax attorneys and practitioners and built long-lasting relationships with professors and student colleagues."